michelin/kafkactl/README.md

     consumer.override.sasl.jaas.config: o.a.k.s.s.ScramLoginModule required username="<user>" password="<password>";
 ```

-- `spec.connectCluster` must refer to one of the Kafka Connect clusters authorized to your namespace.
-It can also refer to a Kafka Connect cluster that you self deployed or you have been granted access.
+- `spec.connectCluster` must refer to one of the Kafka Connect clusters authorized in your namespace.
+It can also refer to a Kafka Connect cluster that you have self-deployed or have been granted access to.
 - Everything else depend on the connect validation rules associated to your namespace.

 ### Connect Cluster

-This resource declares a Connect cluster that has been self-deployed, so namespaces are autonomous to deploy connectors on it without any Ns4Kafka outage.
+The `Connect Cluster` resource declares a Connect cluster that has been self-deployed, so namespaces are autonomous to deploy connectors on it without any Ns4Kafka outage.

 ```yaml
 ---